robotenique/incognitoSearch-chrome/README.md

 Simple Chrome Extension that searches in an Incognito window for the selected text.

-:biohazard:	:radioactive: Now FBI can't find you! :D	:radioactive:	:biohazard:
+:biohazard:	:radioactive: Now FBI can't find you	:radioactive:	:biohazard:

 ## Installation